Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/Aws_bucket_policy_Exploration.md

    - After testing with various scenarios, you have observed the access control configurations of your S3 bucket.
    - This helps ensure that your S3 bucket is configured securely according to your access requirements.

-5. **Additional Steps (Optional):**
-   - You can further refine your bucket policies, IAM policies, or bucket ACLs based on your testing results.
-   - Regularly monitor access logs and CloudTrail logs to detect any unauthorized access attempts.